Spills

 pipette with a bulb to pick up droplets.

 b.
-If the faculty/staff member does not feel comfortable assessing the situation or beginning cleanup, keep the area clear until Margaret or Rich arrive.
+If the faculty/staff member does not feel comfortable assessing the situation or beginning cleanup, keep the area clear until Margaret or Rich arrives.

 c.
 Activities in the area of the spill must cease until spill clean-up is completed and assessed to ensure there are no tiny mercury beads remaining.
 Those in the immediate vicinity of the spill must have their clothes and shoes checked for mercury droplets and should not leave the area of the spill until testing has occurred.

 d.
-Margaret/Rich will assess the spill cleanup and determine whether additional remediation is necessary or if the area may be re-opened for normal use.
+Margaret/EHS will assess the spill cleanup and determine whether additional remediation is necessary or if the area may be re-opened for normal use.

 We understand these guidelines may result in significant inconvenience to faculty, staff, students, and other researchers; however, the potential health effects and disruption of space use and programming from mercury contamination in lab and other work/common spaces are significant reasons for concern.
 Faculty and staff can reduce the impact of this policy on their laboratory operations by replacing mercury-containing devices with alternatives wherever possible, and cautioning researchers to be extremely careful when using mercury-containing devices.”